2008 United States House of Representatives elections in North Carolina: District 8

+Predictions

+District 9

 Ross Overby and Harry Taylor ran in the Democratic primary, and incumbent Sue Myrick faced opposition from Jack Stratton in the Republican primary.
 Taylor defeated Overby, with about 58 percent of the vote, while Myrick easily won re-nomination with 92 percent of the vote.
 Libertarian Andy Grum also ran in the general election.
 CQ Politics forecasted the race as 'Safe Republican'.